Puru-007/qa-automation-selenium-java-shopping/Readme.md

     -Go to Settings of your Gmail account
     -Click on the "Labels" tab and click on "Show" for "Social" label under Categories -Click on "Inbox" tab and mark the checkbox for "Social" and "Primary" under Categories so that "Social" and "Primary" tabs appear on the main page of your Gmail account
-- DO NOT change the project structure and use Gradle only

 # Prerequisites:
 - ChromeDriver 2.44 , JDK 8+